BogdanP17/BattleShips/README.md

  - The hidden board is a 3x3 grid, and there are 3 ships placed randomly on it.
  - Each turn, you input your guesses for a coordinate on the board.
  - If you guess hits a ship, it will be marked with an 'X' on you're guesse board.
- - If your guess misses, it will be marked with a '-' on your guess board.
  - You have a limited number of turns to sink all the ships.